 GSSWSR's dual degree program is offered in partnership with Thomas Jefferson University's College of Population Health.

 Those interested in the M.S.S./M.P.H.
-Dual Degree Program must first apply and be accepted to Bryn Mawr College GSSWSR.
-Currently enrolled M.S.S. students then apply to Jefferson in their first M.S.S. year by Feb.1 for Fall entrance the following Fall as well as apply for financial aid through Jefferson.
+Dual Degree Program must first apply and be accepted to Bryn Mawr College's GSSWSR.
+Currently enrolled M.S.S. students then apply to Jefferson in their first M.S.S. year by Feb.1 for Fall entrance the following Fall and apply for financial aid through Jefferson.

-Joint degree students will study at both Bryn Mawr Graduate School of Social Work and Social Research and Jefferson School of Population Health.
+Joint degree students will study at both Bryn Mawr College's Graduate School of Social Work and Social Research and Jefferson School of Population Health.
 The completion of the dual degree takes approximately three years for full-time students.
-Student progress follows the following sequence:

 - Year One: Complete the first year of the M.S.S. curriculum (10 units)

 - Year Two: Complete all coursework for the M.P.H.
 (September to June)

 - Year Three: Complete the M.S.S. curriculum while preparing and finishing M.P.H.
 Capstone Project.